Mike Patterson (American football)

-Michael Antonio Patterson (born September 1, 1983) is a former American football defensive tackle.
-He was drafted by the Philadelphia Eagles in the first round of the 2005 NFL Draft.
+Michael Antonio Patterson (born September 1, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the first round of the 2005 NFL draft.
 He played college football for the USC Trojans.

-Early years
+Early life

-Patterson is originally from Sacramento, California, but while visiting some family in Los Alamitos, California in between 8th and 9th grades, he decided to stay down there so that he could play football at Los Alamitos High School.
+Patterson is originally from Sacramento, California, but while visiting some family in Los Alamitos, California, in between 8th and 9th grades, he decided to stay down there so that he could play football at Los Alamitos High School.
 He had decided this only after attending a summer football camp with his cousin Jorrel and enjoying the game very much.

 Patterson became a very good player even though he had never played at all prior to the summer camp.
 As a junior in high school, Patterson was named to the Long Beach Press-Telegram Dream Team second-team and All-Sunset League first-team honors.
 In his senior year, he earned Prep Star All-American, SuperPrep All-Far West, Prep Star All-Western Region, Long Beach Press-Telegram Best of the West second-team, Los Angeles Times All-Orange County, Orange County Register All-Orange County first-team, Long Beach Press-Telegram Dream Team first-team and All-Sunset League honors.